cric96/scala-machine-learning-libraries/README.md

 **cons**
 - ScalNet is in beta yet;
-- it Seems to be less supported than the main project;
+- it seems to be less supported than the main project;
 - it is not famous as other framework;